09liukai08/GADDCCANet/README.md

   yaml.<br/>

 __Data preparation:__<br/>
-1.Prepare your RGB image datasets and split them into training data and testing data.<br/>
+1.Prepare your image datasets and split them into training data and testing data.<br/>
 <br/>
-2.Extract the R channel from the RGB in the training data and testing data.
-The data shape should be [N, H, W], where N is the number of samples, H is the height of an image, and W is the width of an image.
-Save these as train_view1.npy and test_view1.npy, respectively.
-Similarly, extract the G channel and save it as train_view2.npy and test_view2.npy.<br/>
+2.Obtain two distinct views from both the training and testing sets.
+Ensure that the shape of each data view is [N, H, W], where N represents the number of samples, and H and W are two dimensions of the data.
+Then save the two distinct views of the training data as train_view1.npy and train_view2.npy, respectively.
+Similarly, save the two distinct views of the testing data as test_view1.npy and test_view2.npy.<br/>
 <br/>
 3.Prepare the corresponding labels for the training data and testing data, saving them as train_labels.npy and test_labels.npy.
 The data shape should be [N], where N is the number of samples.<br/>
 <br/>